vippsas/vipps-developers/settlements/README.md

 The settlement flow is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.
-If the purchased product is shipped later, the "day 1" is the day the product is shiopped and the customer's account is charged.
+If the purchased product is shipped later, the "day 1" is the day the product is shipped and the customer's account is charged.
 2. Day 2: Settlement files are distributed, and are available in the Vipps portal: https://portal.vipps.no.
 3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps.
 4. Day 5 (the third _bank day_): The settlement is booked with reference by the bank.